MythicalCuddles/Introduction-to-Java-Programming-10th-Edition/README.md

 **SimpleIfDemo.java** - Code demo using IF statements.

 **SubtractionQuiz.java** - User given two random numbers and asked for the answer.
 Response informing if answer is correct or incorrect.

+**TestBooleanOperators.java** - Informs the user if a number is divisible by 2 and 3 - Testing the booleans.

 **Welcome.java** - Prints Welcome to Java! to the console.